Homeless help from the council: private tenants facing eviction

 Let them know if you need to stay to avoid any misunderstanding.

-Tell them that the council is helping you and that you can't move out until you have somewhere to go.
+Tell them that the council is helping you and that you cannot move out until you have somewhere to go.
 Remind them that your tenancy rights continue when the notice ends.